Overview

 - Upload logo in agency profile

-- Logo appears automatically when agent is selected for proposal
+- Logo appears automatically when agent is selected for Journey

-- Enable “Hide branding” option in proposal for white-label mode
+- Enable “Hide branding” option in Journey for white-label mode

 - Use high-quality logos for professional appearance